Srinivas0rch/moeva/README.md

 ## Introduction

-The package has the code and data for reproducing the research "A Unified Framework for Adversarial Attack and Defense in Constrained Feature Space".

 ## Create the environment

 From WSL2 and the in the repo directory,

-execute "docker build -t moeva-rep ." to build the docker.
+execute "docker build -t moeva-rep ." to build the docker using Dockerfile.

 Then start the docker interactively with "docker run -it -v $(pwd):/app moeva-rep"

 This will also mount the project directory you are in, inside the docker.